timescale/docs/cloud/integrations.md

     your new user has restricted access to only Cloudwatch, and keep your keys secret.
 For instructions, see the [AWS documentation][aws-access-keys].
 1. Select an AWS Region for your CloudWatch instance.
-1.  **OPTIONAL** Define an IAM role to use for uploading metrics.
+1.  <Optional />Define an IAM role to use for uploading metrics.
 Having a dedicated role with only CloudWatch permissions is a recommended security practice.
 1. Click `Create exporter`.